Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 The blue thread reminded them, presently and daily, of the commands God had given them on the stones of sapphire, which also called back to mind their "heavenly" source.

-The author also gives a rich example taken from the book of Revelation, chapter seventeen, about the results of leaving the commands of God out of our Christian life.
+The author also gives a rich example from Revelation17 about the results of leaving the commands of God out of our Christian life.
 John describes the woman on a beast as a woman of harlotry.
 He then makes a note of the colors in which she is arrayed.

 The woman was arrayed in purple and scarlet and adorned with gold.